fresheneesz/bitcoinThroughputAnalysis/README.md

 The above solves almost all the problems with SPV nodes, bringing their security up to almost full parity with full-nodes.
 However, the fundamental downside still remains - there are more attacks that can be done on an SPV node that has been eclipsed than a full node that has been eclipsed.
 While it takes the same amount of effort to attack an upgraded SPV node as it does to attack a full node, an attacker can do slightly more damage to an SPV client once the necessary work has been done to achieve that attack.

-If these limitations are acceptable to most people, then most people can safely use SPV nodes as long as a critical mass of users are still running full nodes.
+If that limitation is acceptable to most people, then most people can safely use SPV nodes as long as a critical mass of users are still running full nodes.

 ## Distributed data storage